-These are all freebies and excellent stuff for newbies who never built a membership site before.
+These are all freebies and excellent stuff for newbies who have never built a membership site before.

 However, this is a free plugin, and free always comes with some restrictions.

 S2Membrs free plugin doesn’t let you drip content and you also cannot create coupon codes.
 It’s also limited to only 4 paid membership levels.

 So if you’re serious about creating a membership site, you either need to purchase the premium version of this plugin, or one of the other six from the list.

 There are two pro versions.
 The cheaper one is $89, a one-time fee.